 - An accompanying educational curriculum will be created for use in schools K-12 and content composed of video, text and visual art relevant to the concerto will be curated for an online presence.

-- Additionally, the 3rd movement, “Tzedakah For My Child,” will be available in separate form for use by youth orchestras in the spirit of social education and community service (Tzedakah means “charity” in Hebrew).
+- Additionally, the 3rd movement, “Shelter For My Child,” will be available in separate form for use by youth orchestras in the spirit of social education and community service.

-Local premieres of the work will be available to orchestras and other performing ensembles worldwide throughout the 2022-2023 season.
+Local premieres of the work will be available to orchestras and other performing ensembles worldwide throughout the 2022-2023 and 20223-2024 seasons.
 Mr. Newman will serve as the violinist for the world premiere of the work and will be available for performances by commission consortium members.

 Commission Consortium Information: